tomikasas/Projects/README.md

 This is a basic cohort analysis where I applied conditional formatting to visually highlight customer retention and churn trends.

 ## Funnels analysis:
+This analysis focused on the customer journey across five key countries (United States, India, Canada, United Kingdom, France), tracking progression from session start to purchase.
+Funnel visuals were incorporated to enhance the interpretation of the results.

 ## Customer lifetime value: